 Paper towels can be purchased in 1 ply and 2 ply varieties.
 The 1 ply is made of a single sheet as described above while the 2 ply is made of two sheets bonded together.
 Thinking of the integrity of the paper towel and its strength, the most important factor is how the pulp has been bound together, what kind of resin is used, and the whole composition of everything.

 Chemicals in a Paper Towel

 Paper products such as paper towels can contain chemicals such as Dyes, Inks, Fragrances, Adhesives, Chlorine Bleach, Formaldehyde, and others.
 So here’s a few:

-Formaldehyde – Paper Towels have been found to contain formaldehyde.
+Paper Towels have been found to contain formaldehyde.
 Formaldehyde is a chemical in the Volatile Organic Compound (VOC) family and off-gasses in the air.
 People can be exposed to formaldehyde through touching products as well.
 Of course with paper towel touching, especially when wiping our hands, exposure is pretty common.

-BPS – Created as an alternative to the toxic chemical BPA (Bisphenol A), BPS (Bisphenol S) has been found to likely have the same effect on people’s health.
+Created as an alternative to the toxic chemical BPA (Bisphenol A), BPS (Bisphenol S) has been found to likely have the same effect on people’s health.
 Found in urine samples from US subjects, BPS may affect the hormone system.
-Products such as newspaper, food paper, and paper towels have been found to have BPS in them.
+Products such as newspapers, food paper, and paper towels have been found to have BPS in them.
 The BPS may have been from the recycling process.